:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Can be loud

 A removable shelf makes it easy to repurpose the fridge for beverages of various sizes, and a soft blue LED light allows you to find your favorite chilled drink in the dark.
 Thick, double-paned glass protects beverages from UV rays and helps the fridge keep its ideal humidity level.
+It's a great little fridge for tight spaces, but it can be loud.

 Good to Know:

 Erin Grey, a cicerone from Ecliptic Brewing in Portland, Ore., finds customizable temperature a key factor when buying a beer fridge.
-“I keep my beer fridge warmer than my food fridge so my beers come out at perfect drinking temperature," he says.
+“I keep my beer fridge warmer than my food fridge, so my beers come out at perfect drinking temperature," he says.
 "I keep mine around 45 degrees, and if I am taking out something really big, like a barrel-aged barley wine, I will let it warm up on the counter for a little bit before I open it.”

 Best Compact